 Chinalawinfo, a subsidiary of Peking University Law School, is one the most comprehensive Chinese legal information providers on the Internet.
 The Laws and Regulations Database is the core service of Chinalawinfo and is the largest one that contains the most comprehensive Chinese legal documents.
 The searching engine of this database is the most advanced and sophisticated one among Chinese legal websites.
 It allows key word search in title field and full text of documents.
 Under the Advanced Searching [Gaoji Jiansuo] sub-system, you could use the pull-down menus to limit your search by category of laws, promulgation/approval agency, and promulgation dates.
-Hypertext links are embedded in documents under each articles to link related laws and regulations, cases, and other legal documents together.
-The annual subscription is only US$250.
+Hypertext links are embedded in documents under each articles to link related laws and regulations,cases, and other legal documents together.

 The English Version of ChinaLaw Information Service at Peking University